gwizdek/SystemReShock-UEVR-Plugin/README.md

 # SystemReShock UEVR Plugin

+> [!WARNING]
+> The profile doesn't work with the Demo version of the game available on Steam

 > [!NOTE]
 > The profile is now also available through Unreal Easy Injector https://uevrdeluxe.org

-> [!WARNING]
+> [!NOTE]
-> The profile doesn't work with the Demo version of the game available on Steam
+> Optional mod files available:
+> * Markmon's Index Knuckles support
+> * Ashok's character arms and physical melee gesture mods

 ### Welcome back to Citadel Station hackers...